 HOW WE CAN HELP YOU

 Ira Perlman and Robert Rosen have over 30 years of experience in winning their clients full and complete monetary compensation for their harms and losses as well as the respect and dignity they so justly deserve.
 Mr. Perlman is a tenacious and seasoned trial attorney who has been successfully trying his clients’ cases as well as cases referred to the office from other attorneys for over 30 years.
 Mr. Rosen, with his adept litigation and writing skills has navigated clients’ lawsuits inside and outside the courthouse in order to achieve the excellent results that generate our ongoing success.
-The Law Offices of Ira M. Perlman and Robert D. Rosen are prepared to expend all of the necessary resources, financial or otherwise, in order to investigate and prosecute your case including retaining all necessary medical and/or technical experts in the relevant areas and fields and taking your case to verdict at trial if the insurance companies who represent the wrongdoers do not want to fully and fairly compensate you and your loved ones.
-If you, a family member or a loved one has become a victim due to an accident, malpractice or a serious injury and you would like to achieve optimum results on your claim, call the Law Offices of Ira M. Perlman and Robert D. Rosen at 212-689-5000 for help including a free initial consultation.
+The Law Offices of Ira M. Perlman, P.C. & Robert D. Rosen, P.C. are prepared to expend all of the necessary resources, financial or otherwise, in order to investigate and prosecute your case including retaining all necessary medical and/or technical experts in the relevant areas and fields and taking your case to verdict at trial if the insurance companies who represent the wrongdoers do not want to fully and fairly compensate you and your loved ones.
+If you, a family member or a loved one has become a victim due to an accident, malpractice or a serious injury and you would like to achieve optimum results on your claim, call the Law Offices of Ira M. Perlman, P.C. & Robert D. Rosen, P.C. at 212-689-5000 for help including a free initial consultation.